April 18, 2018

 The idea that “the secret ingredient is love” may be cliche, but it’s clear that there’s more to Seafood Connection’s appeal than the sauce.
 Walker’s love of cooking or, more to the point, feeding people, comes through in both his food and in his persona.
 From spending time in the Seafood Connection kitchens to spending holidays feeding the homeless, Walker is all about the people.

 Walker hopes to have the food truck up and running again, maybe as soon as this summer.
 Right now he’s gunning to open a new spot in Raleigh.
 Walker’s commitment to the Queen City, however, remains.
 Unlike the scores of restaurateurs who come and go through Charlotte as cuisines and neighborhoods enjoy trendsetter status, Walker is now firmly a part of this community.
 “I love it!” he said of Charlotte.
 “I really see myself growing here.”

-Seafood Connection Charlotte is located at 5546 Albemarle Road.
-Charlotte, NC 28212.
+Seafood Connection Charlotte is located at 630 University Center Blvd, Charlotte, NC 28262.
 Check out the full menu and be sure to follow them on Instagram, Facebook, and stay connected through the FB group page.

 Hours of operation:

 Saturday: 11 a.m. – 9 p.m.